Pamelia Sarah Vining

 Pamelia Sarah Yule, née Vining, also known as Mrs. J. C. Yule (10 April 1826 – 6 March 1897) was an American born Canadian poet and writer.

 Biography

 Yule was born in Clarendon, New York to Daniel Vining, a farmer, and Lydia Vining.
 She was educated at a local school and at home by her mother.
 She began teaching school in Michigan at the age of 15.
 She attended Albion College and eventually received a degree of Mistress of Science and Arts, an honorary degree then awarded to female graduates.
 In 1860 she taught English language and arts at Canadian Literary Institute in Woodstock, Ontario.
-And in 1874 James accepted a professorship in New Testament studies at the institute.
 In 1866, she married James Colton Yule and moved with him to Brantford where James ran a grammar school.
+In 1874 James accepted a professorship in New Testament studies at the institute.
 After James died in 1876, she devoted her time to church service and writing.
 She died in Ingersoll, Ontario in 1897.